This policy describes how Kanban University and the group of services and lines of business under the Kanban University brand, including

 - you participate in our community services by contributing content to blogs, workspaces, forums, or webinars;

 - you click on or reply to any of our surveys, marketing outreach mailings, webinars, or other content;

-When you visit or use our websites, or interact with our marketing communications, we automatically collect certain information from you, including:
+Information collected via cookies when you visit or use our websites, or interact with our marketing communications automatically collect certain information from you, including:

-– time you spent on each page visited
+- – the time you spent on each page visited

 – When visitors leave comments on the site or submit a contact form, we collect the data shown in the form, and also the visitor’s IP address and browser user agent string to help spam detection.

 – If you upload images to the website, including your user profile, comments forms, contact forms, etc., you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.